This post may contain affiliate links. Please see my disclosure policy for details.

 You can take a taxi to Snowshill directly from Broadway.
 But, as taxi services are limited call the Broadway Tourist information on 01386 852937 for more information.

-There is also no bus services in Snowshill.
-You can take the bus to Broadway and from Broadway, Snowshill is a 2 mile walk.
+There are also no bus services in Snowshill.
+You can take the bus to Broadway and from Broadway, Snowshill is a 2-mile walk.

 There is a free car park in Snowshill that you can park in to explore the village.
 This can be found just before the Snowshill Manor car park.